ENaveen98/naveen-elango-academic/content/authors/admin/_index.md

 - Visitors
 ---

+I completed my undergraduate studies from the Department of Mechanical Engineering at Indian Institute of Technology Madras.
 I am currently working as a Quantitative Researcher at Trexquant Investment LP in India.

-I completed my undergraduate studies from the Department of Mechanical Engineering at Indian Institute of Technology Madras.
+My interests lie broadly in the area of Artificial Intelligence and High Performance Computing.
+I have worked on several projects involving a mix of concepts such as Deep Learning, Natural Language Processing and Computer Vision.
+You can find my projects in the sections below.
+I have completed several industrial internships during my undergraduate education of which a few are a Summer Internship at AB-InBev, the world's largest brewer, and as a Global Alpha Researcher at Trexquant.